 I cannot tell you how many times I have seen good programs get funded but the agency financially fails because the grant budget did not include all of the direct and indirect costs to run the program.
 We talked about the importance of calculating total costs in Developing a Nonprofit Fundraising Strategy that Optimizes Fundraising Performance.
 To maintain the financial health of your agency, it is crucial that your total program costs are covered, not only the direct costs associated with program operations.
 When you don’t ask for enough money, you run at a deficit and may not know it.
 You may, by looking at the amount of revenues coming in, think that you are doing well when, in actuality, you are doing more harm than good.
 I always ask for a chart of accounts so that I know what line items I need to include the grants budget so that the organization stay solvent.

-What about when line items in my chart of accounts aren’t allowed by the foundation?
+What about when line items in your chart of accounts aren’t allowed by the foundation?
 Well, then you have line items that you can include as part of your agency’s contribution to the program.
 And you know you need to find other funding, maybe through your other fundraising activities.
 Which helps the sustainability pieces in your grants.
-A variety of fundraising methods shows a diversified portfolio, which really helps when presenting your requests, particularly corporate requests.
-Also, a multitude of donors shows broad community support, which helps your background and credibility piece.
+A variety of fundraising methods shows a diversified portfolio, which really helps when presenting your requests, particularly to corporations.
+Also, a multitude of donors shows broad community support, which helps your proposal's background and credibility piece.

 Next Develop a Master Case for Support